 So a decision was taken by the other Mystrys and management to fire him.
 After Witch Girl was recorded, an extensive search and auditioning process was undertaken to find a new drummer.
 Excellent Melbourne musician John Lake was ultimately recruited and he stayed with the band until The Mystrys broke up.

-On the final leg of the tour in Adelaide, Kopp and his sidekick Gerry Valek suddenly vanished, hotly pursued by irate hoteliers, restaurateurs and Federal Police.
-At that point, The Mystrys decided that this was as good a time as any to split the group, as there did not seem to be much of a future for a band that was a complete mystery to its targeted fan base.
+On the final leg of the tour in Adelaide, Kopp and his sidekick Gerry Valek suddenly absconded, hotly pursued by irate hoteliers, restaurateurs and Federal Police.
+At that point, we decided that this was as good a time as any to split the group, as there did not seem to be much of a future for a band that was a complete mystery to its targeted fan base.

-The saddest aspect of the whole saga was that all the members of The Mystrys were excellent musicians, technically and artistically superior to many of the superstars of the rock scene at the time.
-In hindsight, under different circumstances and without the silly hoods, The Mystrys could have achieved great success on the Australian pop scene.
+The saddest aspect of the whole saga was that without wishing to boast, the truth was that all the members of The Mystrys were excellent musicians, technically and artistically superior to many of the superstars of the rock scene at the time.
+In hindsight, under different circumstances and without the silly hoods, The Mystrys could have achieved great success on the Australian pop scene and internationally.

-Their one record, Witch Girl, has been rated very highly by music historians and collectors, when compared with most of the smash hits of that era and it is featured on a number of CD compilations, such as "Of Hopes And Dreams And Tombstones" and "So You Wanna Be A Rock And Roll Star."
-Not only that, the song is often played on many radio stations around the world to this day and the original vinyl records on the Orbit and Leedon labels are much sought-after by collectors.
+Our one record, Witch Girl, has been rated very highly by music historians and collectors, when compared with most of the smash hits of that era and it is featured on a number of CD compilations, such as 'Of Hopes And Dreams And Tombstones' and 'So You Wanna Be A Rock And Roll Star.'
+Not only that, the song is still often played on many radio stations around the world to this day and the original vinyl records on the Orbit and Leedon labels are much sought-after by collectors.

-So now after over four decades, one of the biggest secrets of the Australian music industry has finally been revealed.
+So now after over five decades, one of the biggest secrets of the Australian music industry has finally been revealed.
 The Mystrys are a mystery no more.
-Those who seek more information about The Mystrys are welcome to contact Ziggy.
+Those who seek more information about The Mystrys are welcome to contact me.